soniah/blog/content/posts/2009-06-29-oracle-rman-backups.md

 tags:
   - Oracle
 ---
 More notes on Oracle RMAN backups, see also [Oracle – how to purge old RMAN backups][1].
-Thanks Raoul for your email&#8230;
+Thanks Raoul for your email.

 <!--more-->